By Stephen C. Schultz

 At Oxbow Academy, our therapeutic approach acknowledges the critical role of attachment in both the development and treatment of PSB.
 We integrate attachment-based interventions into every aspect of our program, helping students build healthy relationships and establish a secure sense of self.
 Our approach includes:

 Trauma-Informed Care: Recognizing that many students have experienced trauma, we create a safe and supportive environment where they can process their experiences and develop effective coping strategies.
+Our residential programs for hypersexual teens provide structured, evidence-based interventions tailored to their unique needs.

 Healthy Social Skill Development: We provide structured opportunities for students to practice appropriate peer interactions, reinforcing positive relational patterns that contribute to long-term success.
+Transition programs for recovering teens ensure that students develop the independence and confidence needed for a successful future.

 Restoring Connection, Building Hope